Category

 Integration depth with enterprise stacks.
 Mural integrates deeply with Microsoft 365, Google Workspace, Atlassian, and other enterprise tooling.
 Storyflow's integrations skew toward creative tooling.

 The honest summary: Mural is the better tool for enterprise design teams running facilitated sessions at scale.
 Storyflow is not trying to compete with Mural on workshop facilitation or enterprise admin.
 If those are your needs, Mural wins.
+Mural runs the session, and it runs it better than anything Storyflow will do here.

 Where Storyflow's design choices outperform Mural for the audiences Storyflow serves.